SeUniVr/EtherSolve/README.md

 The tasks to run the modules are:
 - `bootRun`: Runs the project as a Spring Boot application.
-- `runCoreMain`: Run the main class of Core module, which analyses a sample bytecode.
+- `runCoreMain`: Run the main class of Core module, which analyses a sample bytecode written in the `Main` class producing a JSON output.
 - `runIRExtractor`: Run the extractor to get the intermediate representation used for automatic analysis.
 - `runSecurityAnalyser`: Run the main class of Core module, which analyses a sample bytecode.
 - `jar`: Builds a JAR for each module.
 The only one with an entry point is the one of the UI module, which is also the provided one.
+The output is in `UI/build/libs`

 For the full list run `gradle tasks`.